 Rodier joined The Toro Company in 1987 as a manufacturing systems analyst.
 He has held various positions in the commercial marketing group and previously served as general manager of the Company’s landscape contractor business from 2004 to 2009.

 Rodier earned a Bachelor of Science in Business Administration from Hamline University in Saint Paul, Minnesota and an MBA from the University of St. Thomas in Saint Paul, Minnesota.
+He serves on the board of directors of The Toro Foundation.

 Kurt Svendsen was appointed vice president, information services in May 2013.
 He is responsible for all aspects of the Company’s global information services, including strategy and delivery of enterprise applications, business intelligence, communications and computing infrastructure, and information security to meet company goals.